LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 including time estimation, tasks, branches, description, and acceptance tests.
 50% of these points are for both partner's overall maintenance of the KanBan board, 50% of these points are dedicated to each individual partner for specific maintenance.
 These points CANNOT be regained.

-#### Custom Policy and Roles (15 points)
-At least one policy is registered within the startup file.
-The policy is specific to the role of "Admin" and is enforced upon the home page of the admin dashboard.
-The user also is associated with a role upon  registration and the role is evaluated upon login.
-If the user is an admin, redirect them to the admin panel.
-If they are a regular member, redirect them to the home page.

 ### Industry Standard (10 points)
 Summary Comments are present and completed.
 Methods and variable names are appropriate.
 Fundamentals are